 Schema path: FunctionalAreaEnumeration

-The FunctionalAreaEnumeration simple type defines the different functional areas of software in which the weakness may appear.
+The FunctionalAreaEnumeration simple type defines the different functional areas in which the weakness may appear.
 The value "Functional-Area-Independent" is used to associate with all functional areas.

 Schema path: FunctionalAreasType

 The FunctionalAreasType complex type contains one or more functional_area elements, each of which identifies the functional area in which the weakness is most likely to occur.
 For example, CWE-23: Relative Path Traversal may occur in functional areas of software related to file processing.
 Each applicable functional area should have a new Functional_Area element, and standard title capitalization should be applied to each area.